Chapter 15 : Year 2: New Beginnings

 “Of… of the two of them?
 No,” Ginny said.
 “No, he’s never met her.
 He said…”

-“He obviously has met her,” Gwenog said.
+“Well, he has definitely met her,” Gwenog said.
 “It was a photo of them, standing on a street somewhere.
-He must know her too, since they were hugging each other.”
+I reckon he must know her too, since they were hugging each other.”

-Ginny lost her balance and fell backwards, so that she landed on her butt.
+Ginny, suddenly feeling dizzy, took a quick step backwards and fell, so that she landed on her butt.
 She remained there, sitting on the cold, hard ground, and stared out into the open air in front of her.
 So he had lied.
 It was as if someone had stuck a knife straight into her heart and twisted it around, just to make it hurt worse.
 She squeezed her eyes shut and tried to hold back her tears.
 The last time, after the first article had been published, she hadn’t really believed it was true.
-On some level, she had known that he would rush over to the Burrow and promise that it was only a stupid rumour.
+On some level, she had known that Harry would rush over to the Burrow and promise that it was only a stupid rumour.
 But that wouldn’t happen this time.
 She loved him, but she had obviously fooled herself when she had thought that he shared those feelings.
 He wanted Ruby, the sparkling, interesting beauty who turned heads wherever she went, not Ginny Weasley, the dull everyday girl who rarely earned herself even a first glance from those who passed her by.

 “Look, Weasley, I’m really sorry,” Gwenog said.
 “I thought you had seen it, or I wouldn’t have… do you want to skip training today?
 You could leave now, before the others show up and start asking questions…”

 Suddenly, Ginny was filled with a furious, strong determination, and quickly rose to her feet and blinked away her tears while shaking her head.
 “No. I won’t let him take away this dream too.”